K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	esac

 ###### <a name="38"/>3.4.2.2. monit
 In the deployed release, the BOSH Agent runs on the job VM.
 The BOSH in turn communicates with the agent by executing commands from the control script.
-The Agent uses an open source process monitoring software called Monit.
+The Agent uses an open-source process monitoring software called Monit.

 ◎ monit file explanation
 1	Specify the Job Process ID (PID) file.